 The must-haves for your resume header

-There are four things your resume header must include.
-Let's look at an example and then go through what you should include.
+There are four things your resume header must include:

 This one’s kind of a no-brainer.
 The first thing anyone reviewing your resume should see is your name.
 This should be your full name, or at least the full name you go by professionally.
 Either sentence case or all caps is fine, but avoid typing in all lowercase — it may be trendy, but it isn’t professional, so stick to standard capitalization in your resume's header.